chaptr-africa/web-development-public/[06] Systems Design/Week-1/Lesson1.md

 # Introduction to Systems Design and Software Development Life Cycle (SDLC)

-## a.
-Introduction to Systems Design and Algorithms
+## 1. Introduction to Systems Design and Algorithms
 [Read More Here](https://www.geeksforgeeks.org/what-is-system-design-learn-system-design/), Geek For Geeks
 - Why it is important to learn Systems Design
 - Components of Systems Design